Complex Reporting: Part 2 - Report Requirements

 SELECT DISTINCT Fiscal3 AS Fiscal FROM Deals

-and then set the value and name of the drop down to the Fiscal field.
+Then, set the dropdown’s value and name to the _Fiscal field.

-The next requirement is actually telling us something very subtle, which is at the core of the complexity.
-That is that if I choose FY06, the report will render FY06, FY07 and FY08 and that if a commodity starts in any of those years it must be shown.
-So we are not ONLY showing what starts in FY06, we are showing things that start in FY07 and FY08 too.
-This means our final result should look like:
+The next requirement reveals something subtle at the core of the complexity: If a user selects FY06, the report should render FY06, FY07, and FY08.
+If a commodity appears in any of those years, it must be shown.
+We’re not just displaying what starts in FY06—we’re also showing commodities that begin in FY07 and FY08.